zmtillery/dsc-ml-fundamentals-lab/README.md

 While we have already labeled a model as `final_model` above, make sure you understand why: this is the model with the best (lowest) validation RMSE.
 We also improved the train RMSE somewhat as well, meaning that our modeling strategy has actually reduced both underfitting and overfitting!

-The impact of the changes made so far have been minimal, which makes sense given our business context.
+The impact of the changes made so far has been minimal, which makes sense given our business context.
 We are trying to predict blood pressure based on proxy measurements that leave out a lot of important information!
-But we still did see some improvement over the basline by applying polynomial feature transformation and regularization.
+But we still did see some improvement over the baseline by applying polynomial feature transformation and regularization.

 ## 5. Evaluate a Final Model on the Test Set